BrickBot/BrickBot.github.io/index.md

 ## Notes
-No known version of the Lego USB tower driver for 64-bit Windows is known to exist.
+No version of the Lego USB tower driver for 64-bit Windows is known to exist.
 Conversely, there is not currenly a version of GitHub Desktop for 32-bit Windows.
 For those wanting an alternative to GitHub Desktop that also provides a 32-bit distribution, the open source [GitAhead](http://gitahead.com/) project is suggested.